swfiua/gotu/docs/glasgow.rst

 Why this might not happen
 -------------------------

-The Kerr metric analysis and Hulse-Taylor observations seem sound.
+The Kerr metric analysis and Hulse-Taylor observations is sound.

 A rotating body drags space-time around with it, but it also feels that drag of the rest of the universe, and slows accordingly.

 Now having created a wave in space, the wave itself propogates according to the Sciama Principle.
 It's magnitude drops with 1/r.